In The Fight For Abolition, What Does Justice For Breonna Taylor Look Like?

 And even in the rare event that police are held accountable through the courts, that justice isn’t necessarily reparative, and instead only serves to uphold the same system we want to abolish.
 The few officers who do end up behind bars are meant to prove that the criminal justice system can work.
 Unfortunately, as we’ve seen time and time again, that’s not the reality.

 But this doesn't — and shouldn't — mean that communities who have been harmed by this system are not allowed to want to seek justice within it.
-People are allowed to demand that the officers who killed Taylor and other unarmed Black people be prosecuted and imprisoned — full stop.
+People are allowed to demand that the officers who killed Taylor and other Black people be prosecuted and imprisoned — full stop.
 Those same people are allowed to fight for abolition.

 In this time of mass reckoning, we are allowed to sit with these contradictions: Justice may never come through the prison industrial complex, whose very existence was founded on violence against the most marginalized.
 But it's also the only type of accountability many people know how to demand right now.